fjulian79/bsp-stm32-f103/README.md

-# bsp-smartsink
+# bsp-stm32-f103
-The bsp for the SmartSink PCB.
-It is based on the bsp-nucleo-f103 as this mcu will be used.
+The board support package for all my stm32 f103 based projects.